Practitioner Motives to Use Different Hyperparameter Optimization Methods: Background and Related Work

-Research on human-guided HPO focus on approaches to involve humans in programmatic HPO methods to improve HPO with dormant domain expertise \cite[][]{Wang2019a}.
-This requires identifying how and when to engage humans in HPO to achieve the best combination of automation and human knowledge \cite[][]{Crisan2021}.
-Especially the engagement of practitioners in ML model development, including HPO, appears promising for a higher level of automation.
-For other tasks, including requirement analysis or data acquisition, practitioners prefer a strong human involvement with minimal automation \cite[][]{Wang2021}.
-Interactions of practitioners with software tools for programmatic HPO were further structured into different modes of cooperation between practitioners and software tools, ranging from manual tuning to full automation, in the literature~\cite[][]{Lee2020, Crisan2021, Wang2021}.
+Research on human-guided \ac{HPO} focuses on involving humans in programmatic \ac{HPO} methods to improve \ac{HPO} with dormant domain expertise \cite{Wang2019a, higuchi2021interactivehpo, wang2019atms}.
+This requires identifying how and when to involve humans in \ac{HPO} to achieve the best combination of automation and human knowledge \cite{Crisan2021}.
+Especially involvement of practitioners in \ac{ML} model development, including \ac{HPO}, seems promising for a higher level of automation.
+For other tasks, including data acquisition and requirement analysis, practitioners prefer strong human involvement with a low level of automation \cite{Wang2021}.
+Interactions of practitioners with software tools for programmatic \ac{HPO} were structured into different modes of cooperation between practitioners and software tools, ranging from manual tuning to full automation, in the literature~\cite{lee2020human, Crisan2021, Wang2021}.

-Even though extant literature offers important insights into the perception of programmatic HPO methods by practitioners and their interaction with it, prior research basically compares manual tuning with programmatic HPO methods.
-A distinction between the vastly different programmatic HPO methods is not performed, making it very hard to understand the reasons for the selection of HPO methods by practitioners.
-Furthermore, interactions proposed in the literature are often not validated with actual practitioners \cite[e.g.,~][]{Lee2020, Gil2019a}.

-Despite the valuable contributions of extant publications, from a technical and sociotechnical perspective to the knowledge base of HPO, it still remains unclear why practitioners chose specific HPO methods.
-To learn the motives of practitioners for selecting HPO methods is the goal of this study.
+Extant research describes valuable concepts how practitioners could interact with software tools for programmatic \ac{HPO} \cite{sun2023automl, xin2021wither} and how to design visual analytics tools for \ac{HPO} to support practitioners \cite{higuchi2021interactivehpo, Zoller2022, wang2019atms}.
+Yet, the different programmatic \ac{HPO} methods are not further differentiated, and practitioner motives to select different \ac{HPO} methods remain unclear.
+Supporting better understanding of practitioner motives for selecting \ac{HPO} methods is the main goal of this study.